DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

   information.

-Each ``struct rte_eth_xstat`` contains an identifier and value pair, and each ``struct rte_eth_xstat_name`` contains an identifier and string pair.
-Each identifier within ``struct rte_eth_xstat`` must have a corresponding entry in ``struct rte_eth_xstat_name`` with a matching identifier.
+Each ``struct rte_eth_xstat`` contains an identifier and value pair, and each ``struct rte_eth_xstat_name`` contains a string.
+Each identifier within the ``struct rte_eth_xstat`` lookup array must have a corresponding entry in the ``struct rte_eth_xstat_name`` lookup array.
+Within the latter the index of the entry is the identifier the string is associated with.
 These identifiers, as well as the number of extended statistic exposed, must remain constant during runtime.
 Note that extended statistic identifiers are driver-specific, and hence might not be the same for different ports.
-Although it is expected that drivers will make the identifiers used within ``struct rte_eth_xstat`` and ``struct rte_eth_xstat_name`` entries match the entries' array index, this property should not be relied on by applications for lookups.

 A naming scheme exists for the strings exposed to clients of the API.
 This is to allow scraping of the API for statistics of interest.
 The naming scheme uses